MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 Status:
 * This checkbox is present in Microsoft Edge Canary 128.
-* This checkbox is present in Microsoft Edge Stable 125.
+* This checkbox is present in Microsoft Edge Stable 127.

 <!-- ====================================================================== -->
 ## Enable speculative loads panel in Application panel
 <!-- checkbox has no (?) link pointing to this anchor wording -->

-_new label for checkbox as of Microsoft Edge 128_
+_new as of Microsoft Edge 121_

 Adds a **Speculative loads** page within the **Background services** section of the **Application** tool, including a **Rules** page and a **Speculations** page: